Sharly-Chess/papi-converter/README.md

 - **JSON to PAPI**: Convert JSON tournament configuration files to PAPI database format
 - **PAPI to JSON**: Convert PAPI database files to JSON format
-- **Data.mdb to SQLite**: Convert teh FFE player database files to SQLite format
+- **Data.mdb to sql dump**: Convert the FFE player database files to an DQLite dump format
 - **Cross-platform**: Works on macOS, Linux, and Windows
 - **Native Image**: Compiled to OS-native binary using GraalVM